wp-plugins/woomio/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-1.Why the "Post to Woomio" button is not clickable after clicking?
-If input Woomio Code is not invalid or Image Url is not provided then the button will be inactive.
+= 1.Why the "Post to Woomio" button is not clickable after clicking? = If input Woomio Code is not invalid or Image Url is not provided then the button will be inactive.

-2.If "Post to Woomio" button is not clickable,what can I do?
+= 2.If "Post to Woomio" button is not clickable,what can I do? =
 Refresh the page,and it will back to the "connect to woomio" button, and connect again, and try post.

-3.Why I can not post to woomio without "Woomio Code" ?
+= 3.Why can’t I post to woomio without "Woomio Code" ? =
 Because you need to became Woomio blogger role in woomio.com (You need to contact us by email contact@woomio.com, we will tell you how to became Woomio Blogger Roler)

-4.Why I can not see my post in the woomio.com after I post successfully?
-Because your post need to be approved by woomio.com.
+= 4.Why can’t I see my post in the woomio.com after I post successfully? = Because your post need to be approved by woomio.com.
 After approval,your will get notification by email.

 == Screenshots ==